tristanguigue/angular-dynamic-layout/README.md

 It is a very light and customizable frame, a lot of freedom is left to the user.

+This is a beta version and not production-ready.

 # Demo
 - [Demo](http://tristanguigue.github.io/IsoGrid)
 - [Demo Code](https://github.com/tristanguigue/IsoGrid/tree/gh-pages)